ThivyaTanneedi/5443-2D-Tanneedi/Assignments/02-P01/Readme.md

 |   4   | [Screenshots.png](/Assignments/02-P01/Screenshots.png)           | Images of Results                                  |

 ###Instructions:
-- Make sure you install library `.py`
+- Make sure you install library `pygame.py`
--
+- When you run the program, you will have to use the arrow keys to move the tiles.
+- Also make sure to add smiley.png and high score files for the program to run without errors.